FlyingThaCat/KextDowngrader/README.md

 # Kext Downgrader

-Using NRed on macOS Monterey requires a downgrade of 2 kexts: AMDRadeonX5000HWLibs and AMDRadeonX6000Framebuffer, because Apple removed the logic for our APUs from the Monterey+ versions.
-This script automates the whole process of downgrading.
+This script automates the whole process of downgrading kext.
+And it automatically backup the original kext

 ## Prerequisites